CoScale/docs/_docs_agent/host-feature.md

 description: Monitor services that run on a host from our Docker plugin
 ---

-If the CoScale agent is installed as a Container, you can now gather data from services running on the host, without creating and installing another agent as a package.
+If the CoScale agent is installed as a Container, you can gather data from services running on the host, without installing an agent as a package on the host.
+This mechanism can be used to parse log files or execute a script on the host instead of a container running on the host.
+It is typically used to monitor services that are running on the host, but not in a container.

 ## Steps